jonnonz1/nz-statute-book/acts/public/2025/hauraki-gulf-tikapa-moana-marine-protection-act-2025.md

 This Act is the Hauraki Gulf / Tīkapa Moana Marine Protection Act 2025.

 ### 2 Commencement
-This Act comes into force on the 15th day after Royal assent.
+This Act comes into force on 25 October 2025.

 ## Part 1 — Preliminary provisions